-Find out How These Little Creatures are Beneficial.
+Millipedes and Centipedes: Find out How These Little Creatures are Beneficial.

-You may be thinking are either of these arthropods good for anything, other than eliciting the willies?
+You may be wondering if either of these arthropods is good for anything, other than eliciting the willies?
 The answer is yes!
 The centipede helps to get rid of other pests within and outside your home.
 Some of the pests are cockroaches, silver fish, bed bugs, carpet beetles and ants.
 The millipede requires a moist environment; therefore, they generally cannot survive in the home.
 Millipedes persistent presence in a home may indicate a moisture problem as well as a food source of rotting wood.
 You may have found evidence of dried up millipedes on your carpet; they kind of look like skinny cheerios.
 The millipede breaks down organic matter, which releases beneficial nutrients into the soil.
 This is a great reason to let them be.

 Millipedes do not bite.
 Centipedes possibly can bite, but it is unusual as their jaws are weak.
 In the unlikely chance that one does bite it would be similar to a mild bee sting.

 - centipedes have anywhere from 30 to 345 legs

 - to help keep the millipedes and centipedes from gathering, clean the leaf litter away from around your home

 - allow the ground to dry between watering

 - use dehumidifiers and fans in damp basements to keep it millipede free

 - Bonus interesting fact: Apparently millipedes make excellent pets (and just in time for your next birthday gift)